 Discover the life-changing magic of folding versus rolling your clothes

 “Because I fold my clothing using the KonMari Method, it’s easy for me to pack quickly the day before I travel—which is usually the case, since I travel often,” says Kondo.
 “Not only does this folding technique keep clothing neat and wrinkle-free, it also maximizes the space of the suitcase.”

-So what makes the KonMari folding technique better than—gasp—rolling your clothes?
+So what makes the KonMari folding technique better than—gasp—rolling your clothes or using packing cubes?
 The key to KonMari-ing your suitcase is to store the clothes standing side by side instead of stacked on top of each other, recommends Kondo.
 This way no weight is applied to the bottom items, which causes unsightly wrinkles.
 Packing vertically takes up less space too, allowing you to use the full height of your suitcase—plus you can see where everything is at a glance.

 Compartmentalize your baggage

-Kondo says she never travels without a bento box–like case full of jewelery.
-Inspired by Japanese lunch boxes, Kondo designed a stylish leather jewelry case system with Cuyana that stores little luxuries in miniature compartments.
-(These cases are currently sold out, but Cuyana hopes to do another production run in the future.
-If you’re traveling soon, you can find similar ones at Nordstrom.)
+Kondo says she never travels without a bento box-like case full of jewelry.
+Inspired by Japanese lunch boxes, Kondo designed a stylish leather jewelry case system with Cuyana ($180) that stores little luxuries in miniature compartments.
+They are sized to fit directly into the larger leather jewelry cases ($115).
+Nordstrom sells a similar version ($85) that is slightly smaller.

 “Inside [the cases], I pack a crystal to cleanse my jewelry while I’m in transit.
 Once I arrive at my hotel, I use the case as the designated spot for my jewelry,” says the connoisseur of compartmentalizing.